srv1054/bots-tagger/README.md

 Such as hearing the word "Synergy" in a slack message tagger could stick a Business Cat emoji on that message.

+This is only limited to your imagination and available slack emojis.
+You can create all of these via the tags.json file, as many as you'd like.
+Read on...

 ## To get it running
 You need a slack webhook and a slack bot token to make it run.